 I was a judge on the divorce bench for 20 years, and I watched the wreckage of the corrosive legacy of parental alienation and visitation interference play out over decades.
-We have no statistics for measuring this group, because the victims are too vast.
-But the concentric circles include the children, their children and the extended family as well.
-The declaration of war by one parent on another creates radioactive fallout, which contaminates for generations.
+We have no statistics for measuring this group because the number of victims is too vast.
+But the concentric circles include the children, the grandchildren, and the extended family as well.
+The declaration of war by one parent on another creates radioactive fallout that contaminates the family for generations.

-Here are some reasons these cases are so difficult, and why judges often have no love for them:
+Here are some reasons parental alienation cases are so difficult, and why judges often have no love for them:

 Despite these difficulties there is plenty that you can do.
 Here are some suggestions for handling parental alienation in the courts:

 You may be among the many alienated parents I have known, who have grown weary due to the repetitive stress fracture on your heart.
-Each time your visitation is interfered with, it has a cumulative affect.
-This can make you hyper sensitive, which easily magnifies your emotional response.
+Each time your visitation is interfered with, it has a cumulative hyper-sensitive, which easily magnifies your emotional response.

 The way to tell if your anger serves you is to always ask yourself the following four questions:

 If your reactions are based upon what has been done to you, you can only respond with hatred.
 When you do this, you give the alienating parent the "upper hand," because he or she has provoked you to become the hateful person who they are portraying you to be to the children.
 Don't let someone else provoke, influence, and therefore control how you behave. you run the risk of actually becoming as miserable and dysfunctional of a person as they're trying to portray you to your children.
 When you react with hatred, you not only play into their hands, you're letting them steer your ship, letting them determine your present and future.